flibedinsky/iatoolkit/docs/quickstart.md

  * Running on http://127.0.0.1:5000
 ```

-Now you can enter into the toolkkit main page:
+Now you can enter into the IAToolkit main page:
 http://127.0.0.1:5007/sample_company/home

 ### Possible Issues and How to Solve Them